-Virgil: the poet & guide featured in Dante’s Divine Comedy; a mythic wise companion that walks beside us through the unknown.
+Virgil: A name for the mythic wise companion that walks beside us through the unknown.

 In this spirit, Virgil Therapy honours the inner knowing that lives within each of us.
 The creative intelligence that knows how to move toward meaningfulness and change.
 Experiential and creative arts therapy simply makes the space to hear to that intelligence.
 And follow its quiet light home.